QG3 File Management with Google Docs

 In the Thing Be Legal and Fair, you will learn how to create citations.

 4. Copy the citation provided below and paste it below the bio in your own document.

-This information is based on PoemHunter.com which is based on the copyrighted Wikipedia Robert Frost; it is used under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
-You may redistribute it, verbatim or modified, providing that you comply with the terms of the CC-BY-SA.
+This information is based on PoemHunter.com which is based on the copyrighted Wikipedia Robert Frost; it is used under the Creative Commons Attribution-ShareAlike 4.0 Unported License.
+You may copy Share: copy and redistribute it in any medium or format, Adapt: remix, transform, and build upon the material for any purpose, even commercially providing that you follow these license terms of the CC-BY-SA 4.0.

 Please Note: Most of the work on the Internet has copyright, as are many of the images when you do a Google search for them.
 It is important to understand copyright rules and to cite the source and give proper credit to the author(s).